InfGang - Informatics Science Communication Group

 Where do you promote science stories?

-We will be looking at various channels for promoting these stories, both internal and external: our monthly research success stories reports, the School newsletter, the School website and social media channels, as well as press releases developed with the Press Office.
+We are using various channels for promoting these stories, both internal and external: our monthly research success stories reports, the School newsletter, the School website and social media channels, as well as press releases developed with the Press Office.
+See some examples of stories developed by current InfGang members below.

 Will I learn to write my own stories?